admacpherson/admacpherson/README.md

 ## About Me
 I am a recent graduate from Seattle Pacific University with degrees in in Computer Science (B.S.), Physics (B.S.), and Honors Liberal Arts (B.A.).
 I am currently purusing analytics and operations-based roles in the aviation industry.

-Please check out my work, also showcased on my portfolio website, and feel free to reach out to me with any questions or comments.
+Please check out my work, also showcased on my portfolio website, which has been used in more than 25 countries across the world.
+Feel free to reach out to me with any questions or comments.
 I would love to be in touch.

 ## Education
 <b>Bachelor of Science, Computer Science</b> | Seattle Pacific University <br>